vincentying15/devise_code_authenticatable/README.md

 rails generate devise_code_authenticatable:install
 ```

-This will create a migration file name in your <tt>db/migrate</tt> folder, then
+This will create a migration file name in your `db/migrate` folder, then

 ```ruby
 rails db:migrate
 ```
 ### Devise Configuration
-Add <tt>:authenticatable</tt> to the model you want to enable code_authenticatable
+Add `:authenticatable` to the model you want to enable code_authenticatable, also make sure `:database_authenticatable` is removed

 ```ruby
 class User < ActiveRecord::Base